How to Center Yourself: 12 Powerful Methods to Reduce Stress, Increase Focus, and Recharge

 Observe your breathing.
 Don’t try to change anything; simply observe the involuntary process of breathing.
 Let the mind follow the body, not vice versa.

-Witnessing the process of breathing, allow your awareness to gently sink into your lower torso.
+Witnessing the process of breathing, allow your awareness to sink into your lower torso gently.

 Just 3 or 4 breaths can sometimes help bring you closer to the Center.
 But the longer you can neutrally observe the breath, the more you can tune it.